saeed-anwar/SRsurvey/README.md

 Algorithmic runtime (during inference) is proportional to the multi-add operations.

 ![PARAMETERS_VS_PSNR](/Figs/params_comp.PNG)
 Comparison of number of parameters in various SR architectures.
-The memory footprint and training time of the model is directly related to the number of tunable parameters
+The memory footprint and training time of the model is directly related to the number of tunable parameters.

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following papers.